Yasujirō Ozu: Legacy and style

+Awards and honors

+Ozu was voted the tenth greatest director of all time in the 2002 British Film Institute's Sight & Sound poll of critics' top 10 directors.
+Ozu's Tokyo Story has appeared several times in the Sight & Sound poll of best films selected by critics and directors.
+In 2012, it topped the poll of film directors' choices of "greatest film of all time".

 Tributes and documentaries

 Five, also known as Five Dedicated to Ozu, is an Iranian documentary film directed by Abbas Kiarostami.
 The film consists of five long takes set by the ocean.

 Five sequences: 1) A piece of driftwood on the seashore, carried about by the waves 2) People walking on the seashore.
 The oldest ones stop by, look at the sea, then go away 3) Blurry shapes on a winter beach.
 A herd of dogs.
 A love story 4) A group of loud ducks cross the image, in one direction then the other 5) A pond, at night.
 Frogs improvising a concert.
 A storm, then the sunrise.

 In 2003, the centenary of Ozu's birth was commemorated at various film festivals around the world.
 Shochiku produced the film Café Lumière (珈琲時光), directed by Taiwanese film-maker Hou Hsiao-hsien as homage to Ozu, with direct reference to the late master's Tokyo Story (1953), to premiere on Ozu's birthday.

-Ozu was voted the tenth greatest director of all time in the 2002 British Film Institute's Sight & Sound poll of critics' top 10 directors.
-Ozu's Tokyo Story has appeared several times in the Sight & Sound poll of best films selected by critics and directors.
-In 2012, it topped the poll of film directors' choices of "greatest film of all time".
 Ozu was one of film critic Roger Ebert's favourite filmmakers, who described him as the most humanistic director of all time.

 In 2013, director Yoji Yamada of the Otoko wa Tsurai yo film series remade Tokyo Story in a modern setting as Tokyo Family.

 In the Wim Wenders documentary film Tokyo-Ga, the director travels to Japan to explore the world of Ozu, interviewing both Chishū Ryū and Yuharu Atsuta.